 You need broad geographic availability across business and leisure travel.
 You travel in secondary US cities or convention destinations where Hyatt is thin.
 You value the portfolio breadth at every price tier.
 You can clear 75 nights through the combination of stays and credit-card credits.

 Hilton Diamond is right if: you want the easiest path into hotel top-tier status.
 You hold or are willing to hold the Hilton Aspire Amex for instant Diamond.
 You travel in markets where Hilton has strong portfolio coverage (US business hotels, European secondary cities, Caribbean resorts).
-You accept that the daily benefit quality is the weakest of the three.
+You accept that the daily benefit quality is the weakest of the three — and, if confirmable suite upgrades matter, you are willing to push on to the new Diamond Reserve tier.

 Multi-loyalty travellers (who currently split across two or three programs) generally do better consolidating onto one program rather than spreading thinly.
-The mid-tier benefits of two programs are usually worse than the top-tier benefits of one.
+The mid-tier benefits of two programs are usually worse than the top-tier benefits of one — the logic we set out in you don't owe any brand loyalty.
 The exception: travellers whose work travel is concentrated in markets one program covers and whose leisure travel is concentrated in markets a different program covers may rationally maintain top-tier status with two programs.

 When none of them is the right answer